graphql/graphql-spec/spec/Section 2 -- Language.md

 **Variable use within Fragments**

-Operation variables can be used within fragments.
-Operation variables have global scope with a given operation, so a variable used within a fragment must be declared in any top-level operation that transitively consumes that fragment.
-If a variable is referenced in a fragment and is included by an operation that does not define that variable, the operation cannot be executed.
+Variables can be used within fragments.
+Variables have global scope with a given operation, so a variable used within a fragment must be declared in any top-level operation that transitively consumes that fragment.
+If a variable is referenced in a fragment and is included by an operation that does not define that variable, that operation is invalid (see [All Variable Uses Defined](#sec-All-Variable-Uses-Defined)).

 ## Type References